How to Choose Exterior Paint for Your Home

 Chalking Resistance

-After paint sits on a house for a while your binder starts to degrade a bit.
-If you pick up paint with low chalking resistance the paint film will likely start to break down prematurely.
+After paint sits on a house for a while, your binder starts to degrade a bit.
+If you pick up paint with low chalking resistance, the paint film will likely start to break down prematurely.

 As a result of the degradation, a white chalky layer will start to form on the surface of the paint.
 Over time this can cause the color of the paint to appear uneven.
-Unless you have a white house of course.

 Blister Resistance

 With higher levels of moisture, lower-quality paint can start to blister very quickly.
 Blister-resistant paint is less permeable and adheres better.
-For optimal adhesion make sure you or your painter is applying paint on completely dry surfaces.
+For optimal adhesion, make sure you or your painter is applying paint on completely dry surfaces.